ESRD Medicare

 An individual of any age is entitled to premium-free Medicare Part A if they have ESRD and they either worked the required amount of time under Social Security, the Railroad Retirement Board (RRB) or as a government employee, are already receiving or are eligible for Social Security or RRB benefits, or are the spouse or dependent child of a person who meets either of those requirements.

-If a person qualifies for Medicare Part A, they can also get Medicare Part B. A person will need both Part A and Part B to get the full benefits available under Medicare to cover certain dialysis and kidney transplant services.
+If an individual qualifies for Medicare Part A, they can also get Medicare Part B. An individual will need both Part A and Part B to get the full benefits available under Medicare to cover certain dialysis and kidney transplant services.

-When a person’s Medicare coverage begins depends on their treatment plan.
+When an individual's Medicare coverage begins depends on their treatment plan.
 See the chart below:

 If a person has Medicare only because of permanent kidney failure, Medicare coverage will end: